opencv-java/opencv-java-tutorials/docs/source/01 - Installing OpenCV for Java.rst

 Introduction to OpenCV for Java.
 --------------------------------
 As of OpenCV 2.4.4, OpenCV supports desktop Java development.
-This tutorial will help you install OpenCV on your desktop SO.
+This tutorial will help you install OpenCV on your desktop operating system.

 Install the latest Java version.
 --------------------------------